Hermann Stadler

-Hermann Stadler (born 21 May 1961) is an Austrian football manager and former player who played as a forward.
+Hermann Stadler (born 21 May 1961) is an Austrian professional football manager and former player who played as a forward.
+He is currently in charge of the Austria national under-18 team.

 Playing career

 Stadler started playing football in his local club Oberndorfer SK.
 His professional career started in 1979, when he came to SV Austria Salzburg.
 In 1983, he signed for Rapid Wien along with his close friend Leo Lainer.
 But he did not play often for Rapid, so he left the club and played a short time for SK VOEST Linz.
 Then, he returned to Salzburg, who were in the second division.